Patricia McConnell: Dog's Best Friend

+Academia

+McConnell taught "The Biology and Philosophy of Human/Animal Relationships" in the Department of Integrative Biology (formerly the Department of Zoology) for twenty-five years at the University of Wisconsin-Madison.
+She retired from the University of Wisconsin-Madison in May 2015.

 Radio

 From 1994 to 2008, McConnell was the co-host of the weekly one-hour radio show, "Calling All Pets", which was produced by Wisconsin Public Radio.
-For over 500 episodes, Dr. McConnell professionally and empathetically dispensed advice to a national audience about canine behavior problems and information about animal behavior research.
+For over 500 episodes, McConnell dispensed advice to a national audience about canine behavior problems and information about animal behavior research.
 The syndicated show played in more than 110 cities for fourteen years.
 Hosts McConnell and Larry Meiller's partnership started when McConnell was promoting a herding dog trial on Meiller's daily radio show, which was very popular.
 A producer asked if she'd consider coming on more frequently to talk about animal behavior, and eventually, "Calling All Pets" hit the airwaves.